jakhog/NECIrCommander/README.md

 - `Invalid packet!` if something whent wrong while decoding.

 ### NECCommander
 This code waits for commands on the format `COMMAND[,REPEAT]` on the serial port, and sends the corresponding code using the NEC encoding through pin 12 (repeated the specified amount of times).
-Simply connect ground to the sleeve and pin 12 to the tip of a mini-jack plug, insert it into the IR-IN port of the NAD325BEE and greatness is ensued :smile:.
+Simply connect ground to the sleeve and pin 12 to the tip of a mini-jack plug, insert it into the IR-IN port of the NAD325BEE and greatness is ensured :smile:.

 Currently, the following commands are implemented: `ON`, `OFF`, `CD`, `TUNER`, `AUX`, `DISC`, `TAPEMON`, `TAPE2`, `VIDEO1`, `VIDEO2`, `VIDEO3`, `VOLUP`, `VOLDOWN` and `MUTE`.